EXACERBATION DATA IN SEA PATIENTS WITH COMORBIDITIES

 61% reduction in exacerbations/year requiring hospitalization/ED visit (0.08 vs 0.20, P=0.02), secondary endpoint.1

-Trial 2 study design
+Trial 2 study designkeyboard_arrow_right

 Real-world study (REALITI-A) (total population, N=822): 71% reduction in exacerbations/year with NUCALA (1-year post-exposure) vs pre-NUCALA (1-year pre-exposure), 1.24 vs 4.29, rate ratio: 0.29 (99% CI: 0.26, 0.32), primary objective.2 Results are descriptive.

-Real-world study design
+Real-world study designkeyboard_arrow_right

 Real-world exacerbation reduction data in SEA patients with allergic characteristics